GhostLineSecurity/ghostlinesecurity.github.io/_posts/2020-07-10-Heap-Funk-Playing-with-TCache.md

 TCache was a great performance improvement introduced into GLIBC implementation, however, it comes at a cost.

 Some of the mitigations put in place are rendered useless when it comes to using TCache.
-So, everytime you're exploiting some random heap-realted vulnerability, keep on mind that the implementation
+So, everytime you're exploiting some random heap-related vulnerability, keep on mind that the implementation differs from one version to another.

 ###### Hint hint!